MoAmr/modern-java-recipes/README.md

 Month has constants for each month in the standard calendar (JANUARY through DECEMBER).
 Month also has many convenient methods.</h4>

+<h3><u>Note:</u></h3><h4>Because the java.time classes are immutable,
+any instance method that seems to modify one, like plus, minus, or with, produces a new instance.</h4>

+<h3><u>Note:</u></h3><h4>The DayOfWeek enum has constants representing the
+seven weekdays, from MONDAY through SUNDAY.
+Again the int value for each follows the ISO standard, so that MONDAY is 1 and SUNDAY is 7.</h4>

+<h3><u>Note:</u></h3><h4>If you want to modify an existing instance of one
+of the Date-Time classes, if you need a simple addition or subtraction, use one of the plus or minus methods.
+Otherwise use the with method.</h4>

 --------------------------------------------------------------------------